-Estimates are that about 50% of all acquisitions of businesses with an enterprise value of less than $25,000,000 require some form of seller financing.
+Generally, about an estimated 50% of all acquisitions of businesses with an enterprise value of less than $25,000,000 require some form of seller financing.
 The reason?
 It may be difficult to get bank financing for an acquisition of a business with relatively small annual revenues and relatively small asset values.
 The lending bank may be unwilling to lend the full purchase price based on the asset value or the cash flow.
-Possibly, your buyer (perhaps a group of employees in an employee buyout) is not creditworthy enough for the loan (which might make you re-think the sale to that buyer).
-In any case, if the bank won’t lend enough money on the purchase loan, you’ll either need additional equity, a third-party subordinated debt lender or other financier, or the seller will need to finance the shortfall.
+Sometimes buyers do not have sufficient credit worthiness for a loan (which might make you rethink the sale to that buyer).
+In any case, if the bank won’t lend enough money to a buyer to purchase the business, the buyer will need to bring additional equity (cash) to the table, find third-party subordinated debt or another financier, or the seller will need to finance the shortfall.

 Seller financing usually involves the seller “carrying” all or part of the purchase price through a promissory note with the company, so the company pays the note to the seller over a period of time.
 The note may be interest only, with a balloon payment at the maturity date.
 Or it may require amortized payments of interest and/or principal, depending on the circumstances.
 The note may have provisions for pre-payments or additional payments if certain revenue levels are met.
 The seller may retain a portion of the company stock subject to a mandatory purchase at some future date.